Can We Talk?–Blog by Deb Krause, Action Group Vice President (Part 3 of 3)

 As a coalition of employer purchasers, The Action Group, in collaboration with the National Alliance of Health Care Purchaser Coalitions, is conducting the eValue8 Mental Health Deep Dive for Minnesota Health Plans.

-This is a rigorous “request for information” process, backed by employers and mental health experts nationally.
-It asks detailed and important questions about health plan capabilities as it relates to providing the high-quality, affordable, integrated, and measurement-based mental health care that employers expect and employees deserve.
 The Action Group is very grateful to Blue Cross Blue Shield of Minnesota, HealthPartners, and Medica for participating in this meaningful initiative.
 It will improve understanding and serve as a foundation for quality improvement at a statewide level, and we will be sharing results with employers and all Minnesotans later this year.

 But, employers — NOW, during Mental Health Awareness month, I encourage you to take time to have a conversation with your health plan.
 There’s a problem, and you need more information to be vigilant.
-ASK: Do my employees have access to the mental health care they need?
+ASK: Do my employees have access to the mental health care they require?
 Can you show me the data?
 What are you doing, specifically, to improve mental health parity, access to care, and reimbursement for my employees?
 What can we be doing together to improve mental health outcomes for my employees?
 What is our plan, together, to set clear goals, measure progress, and have regular conversations to ensure that, for my employees:

 Providers are paid fairly, and payments include incentives and reward providers for high-value care.